vespa-engine/vespa/predicate-search/README.md

-# Boolean search library
+# Predicate search library

-Java library for indexing boolean expressions and querying them using boolean constraints.
+Java library for indexing predicates and querying them using boolean constraints.